Aimeedeer/coconut-report/content/showcase.md

   - [Contribute to RiB Community](https://rustinblockchain.org/contributing/).
     Contributing guidelines for the RiB community.
   - [RiB is One Year Old!](https://rustinblockchain.org/blogposts/2020-07-30-rib-is-one-year-old/).
-    A recap of the vision and its growth state.
+    A recap of the project's vision and growth.
   - [How RiB Newsletter is Generated](https://rustinblockchain.org/blogposts/how-rib-newsletter-is-generated/)
     introduces the RiB newsletter's workflow.
   - [Call for Contributors](https://rustinblockchain.org/blogposts/call-for-contributors/).